- Entries for 2023 are now closed.

 - Multiple volume entries are permissible where these constitute a single artistic entity and can therefore be judged as one entry

-- Participants must also be willing to lend their entries to the National Library of Scotland for a maximum period of six months from the entry deadline to allow an exhibition of the entries to be held.
+- Participants must also be willing to lend their entries to the National Library of Scotland for a maximum period of nine months from the entry deadline to allow an exhibition of the entries to be held.
 It is a condition of entry that the winner donates their binding to the National Library of Scotland's fine bindings collection.

 - Judging will take place in April 2022.
 We will inform all entrants of the result and will return non-winning bindings after the aforementioned exhibition period.
 The decision of the judges is final.